 - KEVIN BALES, FREE THE SLAVES A Call to Men: Men have an important role to play in ending human trafficking.
-"A Call to Men" shares ways for men to speak out against domestic violence, rape, and human trafficking, visit acalltomen. org.
+"A Call to Men" shares ways for men to speak out against domestic violence, rape, and human trafficking, visit acalltomen.org.
 Also, check out Man Up at manupcampaign.org.

 Walk for freedom.
 Join or organize a walk in your city to raise awareness about human trafficking.
-For more information on how to organize a walk, visit forsakengeneration.com/about/freedomwalk/.

-Organize a fundraiser to benefit UNICEF or other organizations that address trafficking.
-For tips and ideas on how to fundraise, sign up as a UNICEF volunteer at unicefusa.org/actioncenter and download a fundraising toolkit.
-Join the End Trafficking group to share ideas with others.
+Organize a fundraiser to benefit UNICEF's word to protect children.
+For tips and ideas on how to fundraise, sign up as a UNICEF volunteer at unicefusa.org/actioncenter and fill out an event application form at unicefusa.org/fundraiser.